mankelly/VerilogProjects/8-bit CPU/README.md

 # 8-bit CPU [Manuel Kelly]
+### THIS IS NOT A FULL CPU [EDIT]
+* I wrote this before I knew much about CPU architecture.
+* I am leaving this project to show my progession with CPU design.

 ### 8-bit Simple CPU written in SystemVerilog [INCOMPLETE TESTBENCH]
 * DOES NOT HAVE A WRITE BACK FUNCTION.
 ALU outputs data and user inputs data.
 * TB does not show all operations.